“They made me feel like if I had family around, which I didn’t and I thank you very much.”

 Common Myths About Domestic Violence

-An abuse victim must be doing something wrong to cause her partner to treat her like that.
+An abuse victim must be doing something wrong to provoke her partner to treat her like that.

 Domestic violence victims can leave any time they really want to leave.

-Reality: The abuse begins in a relationship only after the victim is emotionally, practically and/or financially dependent on the abuser.
-By then it is very difficult and dangerous to leave.
-Many victims are killed after a divorce or separation, not before.
+Reality: The abuse begins in a relationship only after the victim is emotionally, practically, and/or financially dependent on the abuser.
+By then it is very difficult to leave, and many abusers will use children, immigration authorities, etc. to further prevent their victim from leaving.
+Many victims are in the most danger when they choose to leave, or if their abuser has discovered that they are going to flee, and are up to 500% more at risk of violence.

 Once an abuse victim, always an abuse victim.